Vanderbilt University: Split with the Methodist Church

-In 1905, Kirkland Hall burnt down, only to be rebuilt shortly after.
 Meanwhile, the Board of Trust voted to limit Methodist representation on the board to just five bishops.
 Former faculty member and bishop Elijah Hoss led a group attempting to assert Methodist control.
 In 1910, the board refused to seat three Methodist bishops.
 The Methodist Church took the issue to court and won at the local level.
 On March 21, 1914, the Tennessee Supreme Court ruled that the Commodore, and not the Methodist Church, was the university's founder and that the board could therefore seat whomever it wished.
 The General Conference in 1914 voted 151 to 140 to sever its ties with Vanderbilt; it also voted to establish a new university, Southern Methodist University, and to greatly expand Emory University.

 Colonel Edmund William Cole, the treasurer of the Board of Trust, was a Confederate veteran and a railroad executive.
 He is the namesake of the annual Cole Lecture; his marble bust and his wife's portrait can be seen in Kirkland Hall.
 His son, Whitefoord Russell Cole, who was the chairman of the Board of Trust from 1915 to 1934, defended Chancellor Kirkland's decision to split with the Methodist Church.
-His portrait hangs in Kirkland Hall, and he is the namesake of Cole Hall, completed in 1949.
+He is the namesake of Cole Hall, completed in 1949.